brindharajeswari/Craft_App/README.md

 -------------
 I run a youtube channel "Crafts with Toddler" https://www.youtube.com/@CraftswithToddler.
 I have facebook, instagram, pinterest page for my craft channel but didnt have a website.
-Learning MERN why not create my own website by applying my knowledge and here is it ....
+After learning MERN decided to create my own website by applying my knowledge here is it ....
 Crafts with Toddler welcomes you :)

 ![logo](./client/src/images/logo.png)